 Pop-up stores look to inhabit locations between 8,000 to 15,000 square feet.
 Fortunately, commercial landlords view business models like this as a saving grace, happily taking $20,000 for two months in a unit that would otherwise sit empty.
 Unfortunately, the Company will have to pay a higher than-average rent expense for the fleeting occupancy.
 The high price tag pays off, however, as visibility within high-traffic areas is a key driver for profitability in general as well as in comparison to other costume and décor retailers.

 Ironically, at the depths of the economic crisis in 2009, when most retailers were seeing shrinking sales and “going out of business” signs, Halloween pop-ups were at their peak.
 Rental space was readily available and these tenants were in high demand.
 While a down economy improves bottom lines by decreasing one of the company’s largest expenses, it also negatively impacts revenue potential.
 NRF estimates that 1 in 5 shoppers say Halloween spending will be impacted by the economy.
 This impact will cause 20% to DIY their own costume and 8% to hunker down, shut the lights, pull the shutters, and not hand out candy this year.

 Competition lies primarily in convenience – previously addressed location being the primary driving force.
 As with all elements today, the internet makes the playing field that much more competitive.
-Brick and mortar stores tend to fair well compared to their online counterparts as most people wait until last minute to ship for and purchase their costume and shipping can be both expensive and unpredictable.
-Big box retail giants such as Walmart serve as a significant competition especially in the convenience factor.
+Brick-and-mortar stores tend to fair well compared to their online counterparts as most people wait until the last minute to shop for and purchase their costume, and shipping can be both expensive and unpredictable.
+Big box retail giants such as Walmart serve as a significant competition, especially in the convenience factor.
 A customer can go to a “mart” store and accomplish much more than just their Halloween shopping – time is a limited and valuable resource.

 Wrapping It Up